Dominskyi93/car_service/README.md

 information and ride data.
 To use the service, you need to register and authorize.

 * Registration
-To register for the service, you need to make a POST request to the following endpoint:`/registration` Where registration is the endpoint that handles registration requests.
+To register for the service, you need to make a POST request to the following endpoint: POST `/registration` Where registration is the endpoint that handles registration requests.
 The request body should contain the following fields:

   * `login`: user's login address